CACAO PASTE CRIOLLO BEANS BLOCKS / CHUNKS

 Although no one knows exactly when the first person experimented with turning the beans from a cacao pod into an invigorating drink, there is linguistic evidence that the ancient Olmecs of Mexico prepared the chocolate.
 By the 8th century AD, the Maya were carving images of a cacao god on ceremonial bowls.
 The Aztecs, later the dominant culture of Mexico, considered cacao a gift from the gods.

-From archeological evidence, it is clear that the natives used cacao in a wide array of drinks, gruels, porridges, powders and probably solid substances.
+From archeological evidence, it is clear that the natives used cacao in a wide array of drinks, gruels, porridges, powders, and probably solid substances.
 Ground cornmeal was often added.
 Flavorings such as vanilla, chili peppers, honey, annatto, and allspice were often added as well as the dried flowers of various Mesoamerican trees.

 Several varieties of cacao are used in making chocolate.
 All are believed to have originated in the Amazon and upper Orinoco River basins.

-Health Food of Baroque Era
+Health Food of the Baroque Era

 Wealthy 16th and 17th century Europeans drank hot chocolate for reasons of health.
 When the Spanish introduced chocolate to Europe, the native Mesoamerican “food of the gods” became a drug, a treatment prescribed in the humoral medical system of the day.